Men's vs. Women's Car Insurance Premiums

 Why do men have higher crash rates?

-One study found that men get cited for not wearing a seat belt, driving recklessly, and driving drunk at a rate that's more than three times higher than women.
+Men have also been found to take more risks while driving than women.
+They are more likely to engage in distracted driving, as well as driving while fatigued.
+One study found that men get cited for not wearing a seatbelt, driving recklessly, and driving drunk at a rate that's more than three times higher than women.
 In the 2008 study by Quality Planning, women were also found 27 percent less likely than men to be deemed responsible for an accident.

 "This again underscores the finding that women are on average less aggressive and more law-abiding drivers — attributes that also translate to fewer accidents," the company, which helps insurers find flaws in their rating systems, said about the findings.

-"And because men are also more likely to violate laws for speeding, passing, and yielding, the resulting accidents caused by men lead to more expensive claims than those caused by women," Quality Planning president Raj Bhat said in a statement about the study.
+"And because men are also more likely to have traffic violations for speeding, passing, and yielding, the resulting accidents caused by men lead to more expensive claims than those caused by women," Quality Planning president Raj Bhat said in a statement about the study.

 |Year||Women's involvement rate||Men's involvement rate||% difference between men's and women's involvement rates|

-The good news for men is that, if national accident statistics are an accurate indication, the sex-based pricing gap may be shrinking.
+The good news for men is that, if national accident statistics are an accurate indication, the gender-based pricing gap may be shrinking.

-Back in 1988, men's accident involvement rate was 62 percent higher than women's, according to federal crash data.
+Back in 1988, men were 62 percent more likely to be involved in a motor vehicle accident than women, according to federal crash data.
 But that gap has been closing pretty consistently ever since.
 By the year 2000, men's crash rates had fallen to be 49 percent higher than women's.
 And the most recent data show that men's crash involvement rate is now just about 32 percent higher than women's.

 In a statement about the ruling, the EU's justice commissioner cited a decades-old U.S. Supreme Court decision that ruled the Civil Rights Act of 1964 prohibited "different treatment of insured persons on the basis of their sex in connection with pension funds."
-The mention was ironic, considering that most states in the U.S. allow auto insurers to use sex as a factor in determining how much to charge an individual for coverage.
-But some states have taken measures similar to the EU and have banned sex as a rating factor for auto insurance.
-They include Montana, Massachusetts, Michigan, North Carolina and Pennsylvania.
+The mention was ironic, considering that most states in the U.S. allow auto insurers to use gender as a factor in determining how much to charge an individual for coverage.
+But some states have taken measures similar to the EU and have banned gender as a rating factor for auto insurance.
+They include California, Hawaii, Montana, Massachusetts, Michigan, North Carolina, and Pennsylvania.

 Note on methodology: